AdobeDocs/experience-manager-cloud-service.en/help/assets/add-assets.md

 ---
-title: Add your digital assets to the Experience Manager as a Cloud Service
+title: Add your digital assets to Adobe Experience Manager as a Cloud Service
-description: Add your digital assets to the Experience Manager as a Cloud Service
+description: Add your digital assets to Adobe Experience Manager as a Cloud Service

 ---

-# Add digital assets to Experience Manager {#add-assets-to-experience-manager}
+# Add digital assets to Adobe Experience Manager {#add-assets-to-experience-manager}

-Uploading files to Experience Manager turns them into digital assets that enrich the binary content of the file with rich metadata, smart tags, renditions, and other Digital Asset Management services.
-You can upload various types of files (including images, PDF files, RAW files, and so on) from your local folder or a network drive to Experience Manager Assets.
+Uploading your digital files to Adobe Experience Manager enriches the binary content of the file with rich metadata, smart tags, renditions, and other Digital Asset Management (DAM) services.
+You can upload various types of files (including images, PDF files, raw files, and so on) from your local folder or a network drive to Experience Manager Assets.

-A number of upload methods is provided.
+A number of upload methods are provided.
 In addition to the most commonly used browser upload, other methods of adding assets to the Experience Manager repository exist, including desktop clients, like Adobe Asset Link or Experience Manager desktop app, upload and ingestion scripts that customers would create, and automated ingestion integrations added as AEM extensions.

 We will focus on upload methods for end users here, and provide links to articles describing technical aspects of asset upload and ingestion using Experience Manager APIs and SDKs.